 Caching does not happen automatically.
 To make a cache, you first need to design the map and share it as a service.
-Then, you'll set some cache properties and begin creating tiles.
-You can choose to create all the tiles at once or allow some of the tiles to be created on demand, that is, when someone first visits them.
+Then, you'll set cache properties and begin creating tiles.
+You can choose to create all the tiles at once or allow some of the tiles to be created on demand, in other words, when someone first visits them.

 When you cache a map, you draw it at more than one scale so users can zoom in and out of the map.
 When choosing properties for your cache, you'll need to determine what scales you want to use for caching.
 If you're just trying out the caching tools for the first time, you can let the computer pick some scales for you.
 However, you should usually pick your scales earlier so you can design your map to look good at those scales.
 Write down the scales and use them as you do your cartographic design in ArcMap.
 When it's time to create the cache, you can enter the scales into the cache generation tool.

 There are other properties that are important to understand when you create the cache.
-For more information, see Available map cache properties.
+For more information, see Edit service caching properties in ArcGIS Server Manager.